7 Safe and Festive Ways to Celebrate Easter

 • Tip: Remember how many eggs were hidden so you can make sure they’re all found.

-Many faith organizations offer online services to reduce coronavirus exposure.
+Many faith organizations offer online services to reduce exposure for people who are sick or bedbound.

-If attending church services is part of your Easter tradition, find out if your church will have services online.
+If attending church services is part of your Easter tradition, check whether your church will offer online services.

 Or to find a church offering online services, enter a search phrase like “easter service online” or something similar into your search engine to find a service that appeals to you.